cteubank/AudioSerial/README.md

 AudioSerial
 ===========

 AudioSerial.js is a small javascript class I developed that enables developers to send 'serial' commands over a standard headphone cable.
-This was used in my senior embedded systems design class to send commands from the headphone port of an iPhone to an Atmel ATmega168, requiring only a comparator to convert the AC audio signal into a stable digital signal for the processor to read.
+This was used in my senior embedded systems design class to send commands from the headphone port of an iPhone to an Atmel ATmega168, requiring only a comparator to convert the AC audio signal (essentially square waves from -2.5V to 2.5V) into a stable digital signal (0V to 5V) for the processor to read.
+At this time AudioSerial.js is limited to one-way communication (send only).

 Please note: due to limitations of DACs, AudioSerial.js uses inverted start and stop bits, so the line idles at 0V rather than 5V.